KeylaBRangels1/people-analytics-portfolio/patient-retention-dashboard/README.md

 ---

+## ⚠️ Limitations
+---
+- The dataset is static and doesn’t reflect real‑time patient interactions.
+- Feedback data is limited to survey responses, which may not capture all churn drivers.
+- The dashboard assumes consistent data entry across departments, which may vary in real settings.
+- No predictive layer is included — insights are descriptive only.

+---

 ## 🧭 Key Takeaways
 ---
 - Data-driven insights can significantly improve patient retention strategies.
 - Combining SQL data modeling with BI visualization creates transparency and accountability.
 - Iterative dashboard design enhances decision-making and stakeholder adoption.

+---

+## 🚀 Future Improvements
+---
+- Integrate predictive analytics to forecast patient churn probability.
+- Automate data refresh and scheduling for near real‑time monitoring.
+- Add alerting features to flag sudden drops in retention or satisfaction.
+- Expand the model to include financial impact and ROI tracking.

 ---